wuudgh/js-fundamentals/src/functions/README.md

 # Functions

 A function is a callable piece of code that can take multiple inputs and return a single output In other words, you call them and give them some info, they do something, and they give you something back.

+> 👨‍💻 Run these examples in your REPL as you read along! 👨‍💻

 Here's an example function:

 ```javascript
 function add(a, b) {